KohlbacherLab/PeCaX-docker/README.md

 	`docker-compose up pecax`

-####(3.
-Make sure to create a network database as described below before starting PeCaX for the first time.)
+	Make sure to create a network database as described below before starting PeCaX for the first time.
 4. In Browser of your choice open localhost:3030

 	 We recommend using full screen to enjoy the full experience.